Overview

 Prerequisite(s): Completion of MBA pre-program courses and permission of the Dean.

-In order to supplement in-class learning with practical training, an internship may be taken for three elective credits.
+In order to supplement in-class learning with practical training, an internship may be taken for up to three elective credits.
 The internship may not be performed at a student’s current employer.
-An internship may only be taken if the student has been enrolled for at least one full academic year and, during the semester he/she receives credit for the internship, is taking at least three graduate-level classes (including the internship course).
-The course will be supervised by a full-time faculty member and will follow a structure similar to that of independent study.
-Course grades will be determined by evaluations from the student’s on-site supervisor, as well as the sponsoring faculty member.
+An internship may only be taken if the student has been enrolled for at least one full academic year and, during the semester they receive credit for the internship, the student is taking at least three graduate-level classes (including the internship course).
+The course will be supervised by a full-time faculty member and will follow a structure similar to that of an independent study.
+Course grades will be determined by evaluations from the student's on-site supervisor, as well as the sponsoring faculty member.

 Prerequisite(s): Completion of MBA pre-program courses and permission of the Dean.